NASA-Planetary-Science/sbpy/docs/sbpy/spectroscopy/index.rst

   >>> w = (550, 650) * u.nm
   >>> SpectralGradient.from_color(w, 0.1 * u.mag)  # doctest: +FLOAT_CMP
   <SpectralGradient 9.20383492 % / 100 nm>

+Note we use the dimensionless magnitude unit from `astropy`, i.e., not one that carries flux density units such as `astropy.units.ABmag`.

 Convert spectral gradient (normalized to 550 nm) to a color index: